grassgoplate/HTML_Practice/README.md

 # HTML_Practice
-HTML and JavaScript skill practicing
+My first attempt at HTML, CSS and Javascript.